shubhampawar4841/Tracker/README.md

-# 🚀 Health Challenge Tracker
+# 🚀 Tracker

 ## 📌 Overview
-The **Health Challenge Tracker** is a single-page application (SPA) built with **Angular 14+** and **TailwindCSS** that allows users to log their workouts, filter and search workout records, and visualize progress using charts.
+The **Tracker** is a single-page application (SPA) built with **Angular 14+** and **TailwindCSS** that allows users to log their workouts, filter and search workout records, and visualize progress using charts.
 This project meets all the assignment requirements, including **pagination, filtering, unit testing with 100% coverage, and deployment**.

 ## 🌟 Features
 - ✅ **Add Workout Data**: Users can enter their name, workout type, and duration.